 Big Red Sand Dune

 The Big Red sand dune is located in Outback Queensland, just outside the small remote town of Birdsville and very close to the Northern Territory and South Australian Borders.
-It’s the first and largest of 1100 sand dunes running parallel into the Munga-Thirri National Park.
+It’s the first and largest of 1100 sand dunes running parallel to the Munga-Thirri National Park.

 It’s definitely a bucket list opportunity to visit the Big Red Sand Dune and, even more so, to be able to drive up to it.
 Although it is only 40 meters high, the sand is very soft, and it will require some advanced four-wheel driving knowledge to complete.
 Alternatively, you could take one of the local tour buses and just enjoy the local knowledge and outback hospitality.